This year's deadline:

 About Ken Spencer

-Dr. Ken Spencer is a Director of the Canadian Education Association (CEA) and retired CEO and co-founder of Creo Products.
+Dr. Ken Spencer is a former CEA Director and retired CEO and co-founder of Creo Products.
 Dr. Spencer has served on several not-for-profit boards, including UBC’s Electrical and Computer Engineering Advisory Committee, and the advisory board to the Dean of the Faculty of Applied Science.
 In 2011, Dr. Spencer was inducted as a business laureate of the British Columbia Hall of Fame.
 Since 2009, he has generously donated the financial awards for CEA’s Ken Spencer Award for Innovation in Teaching and Learning.

 The current award holder:

 HWDSB Enrichment & Innovation Centre, The Happy Creek Learning Center, Cochrane Healing Arts Time (CHAT), Pedalling to Fuel Learning, #elADSB – Algoma DSB eLearning, Carillon Community Mentoring, « InnuRassemble »